QiuYukang/5G-LENA/tutorial/source/tutorial.rst

 From the first message we can observe that a new transmission of just one stream of 84 bytes is scheduled for transmission.
 Consequently, from the second log message the MAC notifies this opportunity to the RLC layer.
 After that, the MAC PDU is prepared.
 After a while, the ACK from the UE arrives.
-This means that the frame took 312us to be sent and acknowledged.
+This means that the frame took 312 us to be sent and acknowledged.

 Here the RLC PDU is made and forwarded to the MAC layer by calling its ``TransmitPdu()`` method, which in this case is implemented by ``NrGnbMac::DoTransmitPdu()``.
-At the end of packet incapsulation, the PDU is forwarded to the PHY SAP, along with its SfnSf and the starting symbol index as indicated in the DCI, shown in the log messages as ``Var.
+At the end of packet encapsulation, the PDU is forwarded to the PHY SAP, along with its SfnSf and the starting symbol index as indicated in the DCI, shown in the log messages as ``Var.
 TTI from symbol 1 to 13``.
 To learn more how a variable TTI works, please refer to Section 2.5.1 of the `NR manual`_.